mediumroast/mediumroast_js/cli/Interaction.md

-# Interactions
+## Interactions
-After adding your first Company, you can start adding Interactions.
-An Interaction can be as simple as an email thread between an account team and a customer, a detailed customer interview or even competitive documentation about a competitor.
+After running `mrcli setup` you can start adding Interactions.
+An Interaction can be as simple as an email thread between an account team and a customer, a detailed customer interview or even documentation about a competitor.

+### Notice
+Some of the command line options and switches may not yet be implemented; therefore, if a switch or option is not yet implemented the CLI will inform the user and then exit.

+## Help
+Prints the usage for the `interaction` sub-command and exits.

+### Command(s) run
+- `mrcli interaction --help`

+### Screenshot with output

 To add an interaction, you can use `mrcli` with the `interaction` and `--add_wizard` subcommands.
 Alternatively, you can use the shorthand `mrcli i --add_wizard`.
 The `mrcli interaction --add_wizard` subcommand will walk you through the process of adding a new customer interaction.